 Aardvark

-The aardvark is the only living species in the order Aardvark.
-This mammal is characterized by its long snout, arched back and coarse coat, and its diet consists mainly of ants and termites, which it obtains by tearing open insect nests with its long claws.
+The aardvark is the only living species in the order Aardvarks.
+This mammal is characterized by its long snout, arched back and coarse fur, and its diet consists mainly of ants and termites, which it preys on by tearing apart insect nests with its long claws.

 Aardvarks live in forests and grasslands south of the Sahara, their range extends from southern Egypt to the Cape of Good Hope, in the south of the continent.
-The closest living relatives of the aardvark are artiodactyls and (somewhat surprisingly) whales!
+The aardvark's closest living relatives are artiodactyls and (somewhat surprisingly) whales!

-This order includes 20 species of tupai, which are native to rainforest South-East Asia.
-Representatives of this order are omnivores, and consume everything from insects to small animals, and flowers such as.
+This order includes 20 species of tupai that are native to tropical forests South-East Asia.
+Representatives of this order are omnivores, and eat everything from insects to small animals, and flowers such as.
 Ironically, they have the highest brain-to-body ratio of any living mammal (including humans).

 Predatory